The Industrial Past of the Monmouthshire and Brecon Canal

 This drawing, courtesy of Michael Blackmore, shows Gilwern Wharf, where our hire base is situated on The Monmouthshire and Brecon Canal, circa 1830.

 Set in some of the most beautiful scenery in Britain, The Monmouthshire and Brecon Canal was reopened in 1970.
-The Monmouthshire and Brecon Canal lies almost wholly within the Brecon Beacons National Park and hugs the mountainside above the valley of the River Usk for much of its length.
+The Monmouthshire and Brecon Canal lies almost wholly within the Brecon Beacons (Bannau Brycheiniog) National Park and hugs the mountainside above the valley of the River Usk for much of its length.
 For 23 of its 33 miles The Monmouthshire and Brecon Canal is lock free, one of the longest lock free stretches in the inland waterway system.

 Along The Monmouthshire and Brecon Canal there are superb views across fields and valleys with mountains near and far.
 With every bend in The Monmouthshire and Brecon Canal there is a change of scene as wooded banks give way to open views across valleys to mountain peaks.
 Almost throughout The Monmouthshire and Brecon Canal the rural character remains, though never far from civilisation there is an abundance of wildlife including ducks, moorhens, herons and kingfishers to name but a few.
 The Monmouthshire and Brecon Canal is beautiful in all seasons and we look forward to sharing it with you.